 The former owner of what is now Macalla Farm, Michael Joe lived his entire life on Clare Island, save for a year when he worked on building sites in England.
 He had no formal education past primary school but his insatiable curiosity and openness to ideas resulted in a formidable intellect and keenly analytical mind.

 He was an autodidact and his impressive library reflected the vast scope of his interests and knowledge.
-In addition to his extensive collection of classic literature and first editions of many Irish novels and books of poetry, one could find on his dusty, makeshift shelves an early translation of the yoga sutras of Patanjali as well as a copy of Lao Tse’s Tao Te Ching sitting alongside the works of Marx, Wittgenstein, Kavanagh and Beckett.
+In addition to his extensive collection of classic literature and first editions of many Irish novels and books of poetry, one could find on his dusty, makeshift shelves an early translation of the yoga sutras of Patanjali as well as a copy of Lao Tse’s Tao Te Ching sitting alongside the works of Marx, Wittgenstein, Beckett and Kavanagh.

 Among his close friends were his cousin, the painter Tony O’Malley and the independent film maker and writer Bob Quinn.
 His island cottage was truly an open house: accommodating writers, artists, travellers, hippies, lost souls and seekers of truth.
 Long before the notion of wwoofing was invented, people from all manner of backgrounds and international origins found themselves helping at the farm, participating in an approach to life which emphasized hard physical work alongside equally valued intellectual effort.
 Ciara was the last to arrive on the scene in the early 1980’s and stayed with Michael for eight years until his death in 1989.